 A Focus on Generalist Training

 Within the school's generalist model of training students find opportunities to pursue interests and achieve added depth in selected areas of practice that will allows a student to pursue specialty training in internship or postdoctoral training programs.
 Students may elect to pursue added depth in the following emphasis areas: child, health/rehab/neuropsychology, or forensic psychology.

 A Competency-Based Curriculum

 SOPP students demonstrate mastery of the seven core competencies as they proceed through coursework and clinical practicum training.
 To be approved for internship, SOPP students must demonstrate their competence in each of the areas in the Comprehensive Clinical Examination (CCE).

 Diversity and the Educational and Social Context

 Students with Disabilities

 Wright State University offers a number of support services and a highly accessible campus for students with disabilities.
-On the main campus, most buildings are connected via a system of brightly lighted underground tunnels to help all students navigate the campus, particularly in inclement weather.
-SOPP's facilities are fully accessible as well as the school's clinical training facilities at the Ellis Human Development Institute, located downtown in Dayton, and Counseling and Wellness Services on the university campus.
-Both have computers with adaptive software for use by students with visual disabilities.
+On the main campus, most buildings are connected via a system of underground tunnels to help all students navigate the campus, particularly in inclement weather.
+SOPP's facilities are fully accessible as well as the school's clinical training facility at the Ellis Human Development Institute, located downtown in Dayton.

 Our university-based doctoral program enables SOPP students to have access to all university facilities and activities.
 These include the library and student support services.
 In addition, as part of a university-based program, students may also participate in numerous sports.
 You can take advantage of the university's physical fitness center, indoor swimming pool, sauna facilities, and a gym equipped with free weights and the latest in cardiovascular fitness machines.